tylergreason/artForum/notes.md

   - Artist

-  - Region (if available)
+  - ~~Region (if available)~~ Removed for now, might add again later.

   - Date created (by the artist)

   - Blurb about the pieces (if available)

-  - date (the date the piece appeared on the site)
+  - ~~date (the date the piece appeared on the site)~~ Removed because the timestamp that activerecord makes already serve this purpose.

 - Comment